 See more examples in Click macros.

-A variety of creative types and formats are supported in Ad Manager for publisher managed creatives.
+See the creative types and formats that are supported in Ad Manager for publisher-managed creatives.